 Our guide to Sporcle geography quizzes is going to jump between a few different quiz types, a nice selection of locations, and hopefully, just sprinkle in some interesting and exciting quizzes you might not have seen before.
 There’s a lot to choose from and plenty of places to visit, so get ready to set off on a quiz around the world!

 If you just can’t wait to get quizzical again, be sure to have a read of our bumper guides to other types of tests with our Sporcle trivia guide, Sporcle US states guide, and our huge Sporcle countries of the world guide as well.
+There are also a bunch of other geography games outside of Sporcle.

 Let’s explore our guide to Sporcle geography quizzes.